mudflapapp/synctera/docs/ExternalCardsApi.md

 > <Lookup3dsResponse> lookup3_ds(lookup3ds_request, opts)

-Lookup 3DS (beta)
+Lookup 3DS

-> 🚧 Beta > This is a Beta endpoint.
-Feedback from the community is welcome.
-We may make breaking changes to this endpoint.
 Using device collection data, performs a lookup for an External Card Transfer 3DS authentication.
 The results will indicate whether the transfer is successfully authenticated or if a 3DS challenge is required.

 ### Examples